mgckind/container_demo/README.md

     sudo service docker start
     sudo usermod -aG docker ec2-user

-You can either pull a repository and build the image or ise the DockeHub registry to get images
+You can either pull a repository and build the images or use the DockeHub registry to get images.
+Let's try the latter:

+We need to push the tag and push the images, (only webapp):

+    docker tag webapp mgckind/my-demo-app:1.0.0

+Then we need to login to the Hub:

+    docker login

+and push the image:

+    docker push mgckind/my-demo-app:1.0.0

+Login to AWS, launch an instance, install docker, pull the images and repeat the steps above

+In this case you need to expose 8080 to 80 and use the correct image name

+    docker run --name my-first-app -d -p 80:8080 --link demo-mysql:remote-mysql -e MYSQL_USER=root -e MYSQL_PASS=<PASSWORD> mgckind/my-demo-app:1.0.0

 ## Deployment -- the less simple way but still easy